Crime can often be prevented. Familiarize yourself with these tips to help you reduce the chance that you will become a victim of crime.

 You are entitled to a free credit report once a year.
 You can call in your request or submit your request online.
 Click here for more information.

 You can contact any of the three credit bureaus and place a fraud alert on your credit profile.
 These fraud alerts expire every 90 days.
 The three credit bureau websites can be found here:

 Direct Marketing Mail

-By opting out of direct mail marketing, you should be able to significantly reduce the amount of “junk” mail that you receive at your house.
-This should include a reduction in the number of “pre-approved” credit offers.
-You can opt out via telephone or online:
+By opting out of direct mail marketing, you should be able to significantly reduce the amount of "junk” mail that you receive at your house.
+This should include a reduction of the number of "pre-approved” credit offers.
+You can opt-out via telephone or online:

 ResourcesKPD Identity Theft Brochure

 Armed robbery is the unlawful taking of property from someone by force or threatening violence.
 According to national statistics, armed robbery is on the increase.
 Taking some preventative measures can significantly reduce the risk of being a victim of such an occurrence.

 One practice that we recommend at KPD is that you keep a record of all of your valuables and any of their associated serial numbers.
 This document can be very useful if you are ever the victim of a property crime.
 The Record Keeper form can be downloaded and viewed below.Record-Keeper.pdf